 Google Pagespeed Insights is the well-known website tool with which you can check and optimize all relevant parameters for the search engine.
 You can click on the link above, or usually see in the management system, a daily updated value of your page.

-In this guide, we'll show you how easy it is Pagespeed score by 100/100 to reach.
+In this guide, we'll show you how easy it is Pagespeed score of 100/100 to reach.
 You can do it too.

 For our example, we used a demo website with all sorts of content and a well-known theme, which also includes the usual plugins.
 So exactly what to create good websites.